-If you’re looking for a cute spring craft idea, this paper plate chick craft is perfect!
+If your kids want a cute spring craft idea, this paper plate chick craft is perfect!

 We’ve included a free printable template for this chick so you can make it without any problems.
-Make it at home or in the classroom!
-Because there aren’t a ton of pieces, this craft is great for preschool, kindergarten, and elementary children.
+Your kids can make it at home or in the classroom!
+Because there aren’t many pieces, this craft is great for preschool, kindergarten, and elementary children.

 Read our directions or watch our quick video to see how to make it with your kids or students!